About This Coursebeginner

 - They do not realize how incredibly powerful it is.

 This course is dedicated to resolving the complexity question by demonstrating the basics of HOW Access is constructed and why the structure makes sense.
 Most courses just bury students in details, never starting with an overview and never showing students how the different parts can be used to increase productivity.
-By the time you have finished the first sections of the course, you will understand WHY Access is built the way it is and feel comfortable moving around in the program.
+By the time you have finished the first section of the course, you will understand WHY Access is built the way it is and feel comfortable moving around in the program.

 Once you understand the basic structure, the course will show you many practical demonstrations of what Access can be used for.
-By the end of the course you will have a very good idea EXACTLY how you could use Access to increase your productivity.
+By the end of the course, you will have a very good idea EXACTLY how you could use Access to increase your productivity.

 Learn about Access Objects and how they work together.
 Learn how the screen is organized and become very comfortable with moving around inside the various parts of the program.
 Understand how Access makes dealing with many settings and choices as easy as possible.